Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: with Utility

-We say a state $s$ is {\em consistent} with $D_{init}$ if there exists at least one probabilistic stable model $I$ of $D_{init}$ such that $I\models 0\!:\!s$.
-The {\em Policy Optimization} problem is to find a policy $\pi$ that maximizes the expected utility starting from $s_0$, i.e., $\pi$ with
+We say a state $s$ is {\em consistent} with $D_{init}$ if there exists at least one probabilistic stable model $I$ of $D_{init}$ such that $I\models 0\!:\!s$. \begin{definition} The {\em Policy Optimization} problem from the initial state $s_0$ is to find a policy $\pi$ that maximizes the expected utility starting from $s_0$, i.e., $\pi$ with

 where $C_{\pi, m}$ is {the following formula representing policy $\pi$: